 Supporting the urban logistics that keep the capital functioning

-London’s economy is served by a critical and diverse infrastructure that comprises often hidden industries such as food processing, bicycle manufacture, printing, builders yards and vehicle repairs, among many others.
-In recent years we have seen a resurgence in the enthusiasm for making, crafting and locally sourced goods, while new processes are harnessing cutting edge technology to make manufacture quieter, cleaner and cheaper.
+London’s economy is served by a critical and diverse infrastructure that comprises often hidden industries.
+In recent years we have seen a resurgence in the enthusiasm for making, crafting and locally sourcing goods, while new processes are harnessing cutting edge technology to make manufacture quieter, cleaner and cheaper.

-This new year-round NLA Industrial & Logistics programme will bring together leading London experts across development, property, policy and planning to examine the evolution of London’s industrial and logistics sectors which support London as a world-leading centre and in its post-COVID recovery.
+The NLA Industrial & Logistics programme brings together leading London experts across development, property, policy and planning to examine the evolution of London’s industrial and logistics sectors which support the capital as a world-leading centre and in its post-COVID recovery.

 Core Lines of Enquiry

 - Co-location of industrial sites, making efficient use of land and innovative approaches to delivering homes and jobs

 - Delivering quality space with a focus on placemaking, health and wellbeing

 - Responding to changing consumer demands, remaining responsive and adaptive